geopm/geopm/service/docs/source/install.rst

 Message Passing Interface (MPI).
 Typically the implementation of MPI is specific to the system where the HPC application is being run.
 An exception to this rule is the OpenHPC distribution.
-GEOPM version 1 has been packaged with OpenHPC, and we hope to distribute version 2 with OpenHPC in the future.
+GEOPM version 1 has been packaged with `OpenHPC releases <http://openhpc.community/downloads/>`_, and we hope to distribute version 2 with OpenHPC in the future.
 For users interested in GEOPM version 2, a source build is required.

 Support for GPUs is also not provided by installing the packages described